 - what can you do to improve the situation

-- what can you do to not be defensive but open-minded to learn about yourself and see from the other person’s perspective
+- what can you do not to be defensive but open-minded to learn about yourself and see from the other person’s perspective

 Help the person who you appreciate understand where you are coming from and work together to enhance the relationship.

-Saying it is a given but when you take the time to give a sincere heartfelt thank you reflecting and referencing something specific they did to make your life easier, you will make them feel extra special.
+Saying it is a given but when you take the time to give a sincere, heartfelt thank you reflecting and referencing something specific they did to make your life easier, you will make them feel extra special.